mcmattson/Block-and-Stream-Ciphers/docs/README.txt

 encryption and decryption without needing separate modules.

 ==================== Installation ========================
-To install, unpack the package into the intended directory.
-In a LINUX terminal, navigate to the directory and build the program by typing "make".
-This prepares the program for use according to the requirements.
+To install, unpack the Matthew_Mattson_PA1.tar.gz package into the intended directory.
+Build the program in a LINUX terminal within that directory by typing "make".
+This prepares the program for execution according to the provided requirements.
+A pre-determined input file (EX. input.txt) and key file (keyfile.txt) will need to be created before the program is executed or the program will fail to execute.

 ==================== Configuration ========================
-No further configuration is needed beyond program building.
+No further configuration is needed after installation.